merenlab/merenlab.org/tutorials/infant-gut/index.md

 <span class="extra-info-header">Dealing with additional data tables like a pro</span>

 As you can see, `-A` parameter allows us to add anything to the interface as additional layers as far as the first column of that data matches to our item names.
 We could alternatively import this additional information into our profile database, and the way to do it is through the use of [additional data tables subsystem of anvi'o]({% post_url anvio/2017-12-11-additional-data-tables %}).
-There is much more information on how to deal with additional data of all sorts here, but basically we can run the {% include PROGRAM name="anvi-import-misc-data" text="following command" %} to import this data into our database:
+There is much more information on how to deal with additional data of all sorts here, but basically we can use the program {% include PROGRAM name="anvi-import-misc-data" %} to import this data into our database:

 ``` bash
 anvi-import-misc-data collections.tsv \